SBPL’s Outreach Van Supports Individuals Experiencing Homelessness

 Grant-funded Community Connections Project Will Support Access to Information and Social Services at Santa Barbara Public Library

 Since October, Santa Barbara Public Library has been visiting Neighborhood Navigation Centers with its Library on the Go outreach vehicle to provide services to individuals experiencing homelessness.
 The Neighborhood Navigation Centers, or NNCs, are organized by SB ACT and include many organizations such as Showers of Blessings, Doctors Without Walls, SB County Behavioral Wellness, and other social services agencies providing basic necessities to our houseless neighbors.
-NNCs held Tuesday mornings at the Carillo and Castillo St Commuter Lot and Thursday afternoons at Alameda Park.
-A new location in the Eastside Neighborhood is launching March 30, 2022 from 8 am to 10 am at Santa Barbara Rescue Mission, 535 E Yanonali Street.
+NNCs are held Tuesday mornings at the Carillo and Castillo St Commuter Lot and Thursday afternoons at Alameda Park.
+A new location in the Eastside Neighborhood is launching on March 30, 2022, from 8 am to 10 am at Santa Barbara Rescue Mission, 535 E Yanonali Street.

 The Library on the Go van is equipped with high-powered wifi that will support many devices, a charging station, computers, and a printer.
 Patrons can borrow books and materials, including Chromebooks and internet hotspots, even if they don’t have a permanent address by applying for a Welcome Card from the Santa Barbara Public Library.
 But ultimately, it’s the helpful staff that are the real draw.

 “Providing services to people experiencing homelessness is all about building relationships over time, treating them with dignity, and meeting them where they’re at while offering what they need.
 As we get to know people and their basic needs are met, those we meet have the chance to learn about our workforce development, adult literacy, or computer skills classes,” said Supervising Ahmad Merza, who coordinates the Library on the Go outreach van services.
 “It takes time to build trust, but it makes all the difference.”